Holmberg18/spice-delight-app/README.md

 - **Ingredients at Your Fingertips:** Find detailed ingredient lists, nutritional information, and step-by-step instructions for each recipe.
 No more last-minute grocery store runs!

-- **User Reviews and Ratings:** Read honest reviews from fellow foodies and share your own experiences.
+- **Ratings:** Read honest reviews from fellow foodies and share your own experiences.
 Let's build a community of passionate cooks!

 ## Spice Delight is a full-stack web application built with the following technologies: